 But it took no time at all for me to fall in love with the characters in Jane The Virgin and be hooked on their telenovela inspired lives.
 This show doesn’t take itself too seriously, but it does touch on some important themes and it’s made me cry as much as it’s made me laugh.

 I’d recommend giving this one the benefit of the doubt.
 It won’t take you long before you know whether or not it’s for you.
 There are five seasons and that’s all of them.
 I found the fifth season a bit frustrating but I would definitely say this is one of my favourite TV shows ever.

 Pretty Little Liars

-Here’s one that’s completely finished, so you can binge watch all seven seasons of it on Netflix as you please.
+Here’s another one that’s completely finished, so you can binge watch all seven seasons of it on Netflix as you please.

 Pretty Little Liars follows a group of four girls who’ve been shaken up by the mysterious disappearance of the fifth member of their group: Alison.
 They’re tormented by a terrifyingly clever villian known as ‘A’, who seems to know more about them than they even know about each other.